 Underpayments by the member that are not part of a fraud referral, such as those based on reconciliation of variable income, result in the MEPD specialist sending a letter to the member requesting that the member pay the MCO the amount of copayment that was underpaid.
 PSU staff are not responsible for determining if the underpayment is made to the MCO.
 The underpayment is not retroactively considered in the copayment calculation.
 The MEPD specialist notifies PSU staff if the ongoing copayment amount increases.
 If the amount does increase, PSU staff must post Form H2065-D notifying the MCO of the increase in the monthly copayment amount.
 The increase in copayment is effective the first day of the month after the expiration of the adverse action period indicated on Form H2065-D.

 Refunds due to the member require a new copayment calculation be completed.
-The copayment may be calculated to allow the refund to be deducted from the member's next copayment amount due to the provider or the member may be given a reimbursement by the Adult Foster Care/Assisted Living (AFC/AL) provider if there are no future copayments.
+The copayment may be calculated to allow the refund to be deducted from the member's next copayment amount due to the provider or the member may be given a reimbursement by the adult foster care/assisted living (AFC/AL) provider if there are no future copayments.
 The MCO determines if the AFC/AL provider should submit a negative billing.
 The effective date of the decrease in copayment is the first of the month after Form H2065-D is sent.

 Example: The member's ongoing copayment is $100 per month.
 The MEPD specialist determines a copayment amount of $75 should have been effective February 1.
 A refund of $25 per month for the months of February, March, April and May total $100.
 PSU staff find out about the new amount on May 20 and immediately post Form H2065-D notifying the MCO.
 The MCO contacts the provider of the member's new copayment amounts: June – $0, July – $50, August – $75, ongoing.

-Additional information on copayment and room and board payments is included in Appendix VI, STAR+PLUS Inquiries Chart.

 3240 STAR+PLUS Home and Community Based Services Program Requirements